“Judy Garland is a pert, persuasive and amazingly sympathetic little Dorothy.” – Edwin Schallert, 1939

 August 10, 1939: The Wizard of Oz had its world premiere in Green Bay, Wisconsin.
 The world premiere was previously thought to have been in Oconomowoc, Wisconsin, but recent research has proven that to be false.

 The reality is that the Hollywood premiere was originally scheduled for August 10th but was moved to the 15th at almost the last minute.
-The film was already scheduled for several dates in several spots around the country and those engagements were not changed.
+The film was already scheduled to open on several dates in several spots around the country.
+The dates of those engagements were not changed.
 According to newspaper records, the film was scheduled to premiere in several cities and towns in the midwest on the same day, August 11, although its first showing turned out to be on August 10th in Green Bay, Wisconsin, followed by:

-Oconomowoc has laid claim to being the location of the film’s world premiere on August 12th, and it was reported as such for several decades, but as noted the film actually (and quietly) premiered August 10th in Green Bay, Wisconsin.
+Oconomowoc has laid claim to being the location of the film’s world premiere on August 12th, and it was reported as such for several decades, but as noted the film actually (and quietly) premiered on August 10th in Green Bay, Wisconsin.
 In fact, since the film had been playing for a couple of days in Green Bay there was time for their paper to publish an early review of the film (see August 12 entry).